oisdk/foldpost/README.md

 Folding Two Things at Once

 There's a whole family of Haskell brainteasers surrounding one function: `foldr`.
-They usually centre around converting some standard function on lists into one which uses `foldr`.
-Most are easy. `map`, for instance:
+The general idea is to convert some function on lists which uses recursion into one that uses `foldr`. `map`, for instance:

 ```haskell
 map' :: (a -> b) -> [a] -> [b]